opendataphilly/opendataphilly-jkan/_datasets/watercourses-designated-for-protection.md

 ---
+area_of_interest: null
 category:
 - Environment
 - Health / Human Services
 - Planning / Zoning
-extras:
-  Department: Water Department
-  Department Phone: 215-683-6300
+created: '2015-01-21T15:14:44.855872'
 license: Other (City of Philadelphia)
 maintainer: Phil Pierdomenico
 maintainer_email: raymond.pierdomenico@phila.gov
+maintainer_link: null
+maintainer_phone: null
 notes: "Hydrographic features included in Philadelphia Hydrology Map.
 This map was\
   \ officially adopted by City Council as the official map of Philadelphia Watercourses\
   \ Designated for Protection on September 13th, 2012.
 The geographic data depicts\
   \ watercourses within Philadelphia County as they appear on the map and will not\
   \ be edited or updated.
 For up-to-date hydrography see the Hydrolographic_Features_Poly\
-  \ layer under Hydrology."
+  \ layer under Hydrology.\r\n\r\nTrouble downloading or have questions about this\
+  \ City dataset?
+Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
+opendataphilly_rating: null
 organization: City of Philadelphia
 resources:
 - description: ''